All Episodes

 But I'm alive.

-So I think the point you're making is, and and correct me if I'm wrong, that you have never held anybody against their will.
+So I think the point you're making is, and correct me if I'm wrong, that you have never held anybody against their will.

 I don't need to.

-Uh go pull up that chat again.
+Pull up that chat again.

 Why would I?

-Rory F goes five bucks.
+Rory F. Goes five bucks.

 Ha ha!

-What how stupid would I be to do that?
+How stupid would I be to do that?

-I didn't say you're stupid, guys.
+I didn't say stupid, guys.

 I didn't this camera on me.